syl15/personal-website/README.md

 # Personal Website

 Something to share my work and projects.
-Overengineered for learning purposes.

 Built with:
 - Next.js